faridoburrito/Covid_Data_Portfolio_Project/README.md

 If you would like to replicate this analysis on your own dataset, refer to the sample SQL queries provided in the `queries.sql` file.
 Simply run these queries on your dataset, ensuring that the table names and columns align with your data schema.

+## Acknowledgments

+I would like to express my gratitude to _Alex Freberg_ for his valuable assistance throughout this project.
+Additionally, I would like to thank _Our World in Data_ for providing the Covid-19 dataset, which served as the backbone of this analysis.

 ## Contact Information

 If you have any questions or would like to connect, please feel free to reach out to me at _farid.fatalizade@gmail.com_.
 You can also find more of my work on my LinkedIn profile at https://www.linkedin.com/in/farid-fatalizade/.